 What will the workshop look like?

-The workshop will take place online on Thursday, October 14 from 5 to 7 pm CEST.
-During the two-hour workshop there will be in-depth discussions about NCA and how to apply NCA to your theory, your data, and your data analysis.
+The workshop will take place online on Thursday, October 13.
+The exact time of the workshop will depend on the time zones of the participants and will be communicated later.
+During the three-hour workshop there will be in-depth discussions about NCA and how to apply NCA to your theory, your data, and your data analysis.
 The discussions are in small groups of researchers with similar interests, guided by an NCA expert from the NCA Development team.

 Who can participate?